ual/dataquick/ucb_documentation/indicators.md

 ==========
 #### A. Number of properties by type

 Based on Dataquick standard use code (`use_code_std`) in assessor tables.
-First look at high-level categories (commercial, industrial, residential, etc) and then the sub-categories.
+All codes have four characters, with the first character representing the broad land category (commercial, industrial, residential, etc) and the remainder specifying the sub-category.

+Count properties in each broad use category, then count them a second time by sub-category.
 Do for each year if possible, or else 2004, 2006, 2010, 2014.

 **Output**
+• output is in `stats_use_code_current_20141017.csv`
+• one row for each unique geo_id in the bay area
+• incomplete use code means missing tract id in dataquick
+• the 'R---' subcategories should add up to the 'R' total, and so forth
+• the use code definitions are here: [USE_CODES.xls](https://github.com/ual/dataquick/blob/master/vendor_documentation/data_dictionary/USE_CODES.xls])
+• a missing column means category was not used in the bay area
+• code is in `stats_use_code_current.py`

 **Next steps**
+• Repeat for historical assessor table

 ==========